Park homes for sale and rent in the UK

 An introduction to Park Rules

 If the site rules have been made in accordance with the Regulations and deposited with the local authority, they are treated as express terms of the Agreement.
-This highlights the importance of understanding the site rules before buying a park home and equally complying with the site rules whilst being a park home owner.

 (b) about any matter that would contravene the implied terms of a home owner’s pitch agreement under the 1983 Act;